-Yes $\square$ No $\square$ The voter shall mark the ballot by placing a cross (x) next to the word "yes" or "no."
+Yes No $\square$

+The voter shall mark the ballot by placing a cross (x) next to the word "yes" or "no."

 - Sec.
 7. 1.
-A person who wishes to become a candidate for any office to be voted for at the election held pursuant to section 5 of this act must: - (a) Reside within the boundaries of the City; - (b) File an affidavit of candidacy, which must include a declaration of residency, with the County Clerk not later than the date for the filing of such affidavits as set by the County Clerk; and - (c) File a nomination petition containing at least 100 signatures of qualified electors. - 2.
+A person who wishes to become a candidate for any office to be voted for at [the] an election held pursuant to section 5 of this act must: - (a) Reside within the boundaries of the City; - (b) File an affidavit of candidacy, which must include a declaration of residency, with the County Clerk not later than the date for the filing of such affidavits as set by the County Clerk; and - (c) File a nomination petition containing at least 100 signatures of qualified electors. - 2.
 Qualified electors may sign more than one nominating petition for candidates for the same office. - 3.
-A candidate may withdraw his or her candidacy pursuant to the provisions of NRS 293.202. - 4.
-If there are less than three candidates for any office to be filled at the primary election held pursuant to section 5 of this act, their names must not be placed on the ballot for the primary election but must be placed on the ballot for the general election held pursuant to section 11 of this act. - 5.
-The names of the two candidates for mayor and for each seat on the City Council who receive the highest number of votes in the primary election held pursuant to section 5 of this act must be placed on the ballot for the general election held pursuant to section 11 of this act. - Sec.
+A candidate may withdraw his or her candidacy pursuant to the provisions of NRS 293.202. - If there are less than three candidates for any office to be filled at [the] a primary election held pursuant to section 5 of this act, their names must not be placed on the ballot for the primary election but must be placed on the ballot for the a general election held pursuant to section 11 of this act.

+election held pursuant to section 11 of this act.

+Sec.
 8. 1.
-At least 10 days before the election held pursuant to section 5 of this act, the County Clerk shall cause to be mailed to each qualified elector a sample ballot for his or her precinct with a notice informing the elector of the location of his or her polling place. - 2.
-The sample ballot must: - (a) Include the question in the form required by section 6 of this act; - (b) Describe the area proposed to be incorporated by assessor's parcel maps, existing boundaries of subdivision or parcel maps, identifying visible ground features, extensions of the visible ground features, or by any boundary that coincides with the official boundary of the state, a county, a city, a township, a section or any combination of these; and
+At least 10 days before the an election held pursuant to section 5 of this act, the County Clerk shall cause to be mailed to each qualified elector a sample ballot for his or her precinct with a notice informing the elector of the location of his or her polling place.